SimplyAddons/CofferTracker/README.md

 The addon will display an info box on your screen, which you can click-drag to move around.
 Hovering over the info box, will display a tooltip with helpful command information.

+I created this addon as a personal tool to help me avoid losing out on keys by opening too many loot boxes each week across my characters.
+Maybe others will find it just as useful.

 ![image](https://github.com/user-attachments/assets/56d4e605-f571-4bda-9090-9123c7e67ff6)

 ## Options